IBM/MLOps-CPD/README.md

 ### Process Overview
 In this repo we demonstrate three steps in the MLOps process:

-1. Development: orchestrated experiments and generate source code for pipelines
+1. **Development**: orchestrated experiments and generate source code for pipelines
-2. Pre-prod: receives code updates from dev stage and contain CI tests to make sure the new code/model integrates well, trains, deploys and monitors the model in the pre-prod deployment space to validate the model.
+2. **Pre-prod**: receives code updates from dev stage and contain CI tests to make sure the new code/model integrates well, trains, deploys and monitors the model in the pre-prod deployment space to validate the model.
 The validated model can be deployed to prod once approved by the model validator.
-3. Prod: deploys the model in the prod environment and monitors it, triggers retraining jobs (eg. restart pre-prod pipeline or offline modeling)
+3. **Prod**: deploys the model in the prod environment and monitors it, triggers retraining jobs (eg. restart pre-prod pipeline or offline modeling)

 # 1. Getting Started